What Is Unintentional Tort?

 With the duty of care element of an unintentional tort case, “duty” is a legally recognized relationship between the at-fault party and the harmed individual.
 The relationship has a standard of care that the defendant owes the plaintiff, a standard of care that a reasonable person would assume exists between the two parties.
 The above examples establish a duty of care, but an instance wherein one person does not owe an injured party of duty of care is during a criminal act.
 A thief or trespasser who sustains an injury while committing a crime or trespassing cannot claim that the unknowing property owner owed a duty of care.

-Cause in fact is often referred to as the “but-for” causation.
+Cause is often referred to as the “but-for” causation.
 It means that but for the at-fault party’s negligent acts, you never would have sustained an injury.
 But for the business owner’s negligence in taking care of the spill, the customer would not have slipped and fell.
 But for the driver’s neglecting to explain the seat belt issue, the passenger would not have suffered such a degree of injury.

 What Differentiates Intentional Tort Damages From Unintentional Tort Damages?